hexdhog/hexdhog.github.io/content/posts/bare-blinky.md

 ![CH32V003 GPIO CFGLR](/img/ch32v003-gpio-cfglr.png)

 So, if we want to configure pin 4 we have to write to fields `MODE4` (bits 16-17) and `CNF4` (bits 18-19).
 To control the LED we want to set `MODE4` to 1, which indicates output at 10MHz maximum speed, and `CNF4` to 0, which indicates push-pull output mode.
-Because we don't want to overwrite the rest of pin configurations we could first perform a bitwise and with a mask and then bitwise or the result with the new configuration:
+Because we don't want to overwrite the rest of pin configurations we could first perform a bitwise AND with a mask to clear the previous configuration and then bitwise OR the result with the new configuration:

 ```riscv
         # clear current pin config with an and mask (shift count determined by pin number * pin conf bit count -> pin*4)